bigpaul97/CCLE/README.md

 This repository contains all the necessary codes for running the CCLE simulation, carrying out experiment-simulation Hi-C comparison, and calculating various metrics for goodness-of-fit.

 **CCLE_main:**
 This folder comprehensively contains the codes for the CCLE simulation program.
+The main code for running the simulation is name "CCLE_main.m".
 The only input file is the file of ChIP-seq data of the protein of interest.
 The most important output of the program is the simulated Hi-C map.
-Please refer to the comments in the "Main.m" file for more details about parameter adjustment or explanation.
+Please refer to the comments in the "CCLE_main.m" file for more details about parameter adjustment or explanation.
 This folder also contains subfolders with the yeast ChIP-seq data used in the paper.

 **HiC_compare_exp_sim:**